JoshuaPackMan/AndroidAlarmApp/README.md

 # AndroidAlarmApp
 A custom alarm app that allows you to use Google Play Music as your alarm music.
-Music must be paused in the notifcation bar for the alarm to work.
 The way the app works is analogous to how bluetooh speakers or headphones work - they usually have a play button that sends out a general signal to your device to play whatever music is available.
-That is what this app does - it sends a broadcast an intent that asks the device to play music when the alarm goes off.
-This is why you need to have the song you want to use as your alarm paused in your navigation bar - this allows the broadcasted intent to find a song to play.
+That is what this app does - it broadcasts an intent that asks the device to play music when the alarm goes off.
+In order for this to work you need to set the alarm using the button and timepicker in the app, then you need to open the Google Play Music app.
+Play and then pause the song at the position you want the alarm to start playing the music at.
+Then lock your screen and go to bed.
+Do not open another app before the alarm goes off or the alarm will not work.